Peugeot e-2008 review

-The e-2008 handles confidently.
+On the road, the e-2008 feels absolutely effortless to drive – you just point and squirt.
 There’s no real involvement or finesse to make you relish a good route, but it’s an easy companion on any road and makes light work of awkward town streets and car parks.
-What’s less ideal is the ride comfort, which on the 18-inch wheels of our test car was fidgety over coarse surfaces.
+Our initial concerns about ride comfort on the larger 18-inch wheels proved unfounded, as even on UK roads the 2008 makes light work of rougher surfaces.

-While the driving range is more than adequate – especially compared to the ZS EV or a Nissan Leaf – it still looks short compared to the e-Niro.
-Don’t expect a longer-range e-2008 any time soon, though; Peugeot tells us that while it can fit more batteries under the boot, it would rather keep costs down and interior space up, at least until battery-cell technology allows for longer range from the same size battery pack.
+While the e-2008's driving range is more than adequate – especially compared to the ZS EV or a basic Nissan Leaf – it still looks short compared to the e-Niro's.
+Don’t expect a longer-range e-2008 any time soon, though; Peugeot tells us that while it can fit more batteries under the boot, it would rather keep costs down and interior space up, at least until technology allows for longer range from the same size battery pack.

-Ultimately, the e-2008 isn't a class leader, but it’s still a likeable and exceptionally capable electric family car, with the potential for rock bottom running costs.
-Given the style, practicality, technology and ‘buy it now’ appeal of the Peugeot, we expect it to be a rightfully popular option despite strong competition.
+Ultimately, the e-2008 isn't a class leader, but it’s still a likeable and exceptionally capable electric family car, with the potential for rock-bottom running costs.
+Given the style, practicality, technology and ‘buy it now’ appeal of the Peugeot, we expect it to be a rightfully popular option for first-time electric car buyers, despite strong competition.

 For a more detailed look at the Peugeot e-2008, read on for the rest of our in-depth review.